MENU

 (What did you hear as far as you could tell?)

-"It's been quite a while since Moras was there, so the staff and other things have changed since then, so I don't know much about the situation, but he said that the fans and supporters are very enthusiastic, and it's a fun place with an atmosphere that feels different from Japan.
+"It's been quite a while since Moras was there, so a lot of things have changed since then, such as the staff, so I don't know much about the situation, but he said that the fans and supporters are enthusiastic and it's a fun place with an atmosphere that feels like it's not in Japan.
 I thought it would be fun to play in a place like that."

 (You were promoted to the top team at Sagan Tosu and then transferred overseas, but what were your thoughts in going overseas as a teenager?)